 Boiling Point continues to explore that realness with brand new album titled Hope Lives Here.
 The music comes on the tails of their YouTube based mini-series by the same name exploring their mission work in Sierra Leone, West Africa.

 The album’s first single and title track “Hope Lives Here” rose to #4 on the CMW Rock Radio Charts and spent 26 weeks on the chart, as well as unexpectedly jumping onto the CMW CHR/AC Charts Top 20.
 Their follow-up single, “Monuments” has charted for 45 weeks on the CMW Rock Radio Charts while peaking at #2.
 All told, the first two singles have spent 73 consecutive weeks on the CMW Rock Chart.
 The bands third single from the project, "Ready, Set, No (feat.
-Depoian)," is out now and is currently charting at #10.
+Depoian)," went to #6 on the CMW charts.

 Additionally, that band’s first Christmas single “Rejoice (O Come),” rose to #1 on the CMW Christmas Chart beating out the likes of Chris Tomlin, for King & Country, Anne Wilson, among others.